jrief/django-angular/docs/upload-files.rst

 input field, which immediately displays the uploaded image.
 By adding two third party packages, **django-angular** provides such a solution.

-By replacing Django's field :class:`django.forms.fields.ImageField` against another implementation, the corresponding form field is rendered as a rectangular area, where one can drag an image onto and drop it.
-It then is uploaded immediately to the server, which keeps it in a temporary folder and returns a thumbail of that image together with a reference onto that temporary file.
+By replacing Django's form fields ``FileField`` against :class:`djng.forms.fields.FileField` and ``ImageField`` against :class:`djng.forms.fields.ImageField`, the corresponding form field is rendered as a rectangular area, where one can drag a file or image onto, and drop it.
+It then is uploaded immediately to the server, which keeps it in a temporary folder and returns a thumbail of that file/image together with a reference onto a temporary representation.

 In the next step, when the user submits the form, only the reference to that temporary file is added to the post data.
 Therefore the payload of such a form can be posted using JSON via Ajax.